Scandals in the Church

 While betrayal by church leaders is a great disappointment, it should never cause us to abandon Jesus or His Church.
 To do so would be like condemning hospitals because people get sick.
 The logical response to sickness should be to embrace the cure.
 Likewise, the logical response to sin should be to embrace the cure.
 And as we said before, the cure for sin is Godís grace.
 And we receive grace through His Church.
 Denying ourselves Godís gift of grace serves no good purpose.
 And it certainly doesnít hurt the abusers.
 In fact it pleases the father of all abusers (Satan).

 If men fall and our faith fails it is because our faith was in men and not in God.
-Benedict Arnold was an American general during the Revolutionary War.
+Benedict Arnold was a trusted American general during the Revolutionary War.
 He attempted to betray the United States and was caught.
 His treason was a discredit to himself and not the American cause.
-Likewise those who are guilty of abusing their positions in the Church are a discredit to themselves and not to the cause of Christ.
+Likewise, those who are guilty of abusing their positions in the Church are a discredit to themselves and not to the cause of Christ.
 By choosing the path he did Benedict Arnold ceased being a servant of the United States and instead he became an agent of the enemy.
 Likewise, by choosing the path they did the abusing priests ceased being ambassadors for Christ and instead became agents of the enemy.
+For all intents and purposes, they were no longer Catholic.
+For they have become, by their own choice, sons of Judas.

 Jesus said that we should judge a tree by its fruit.
 So what is the fruit of Catholicism practiced?
 The hungry are fed; the poor are clothed and sheltered.
 We find the sick being comforted and cared for.
 And this doesnít just happen in our own neighborhoods.
 Some go off to the mission fields where they forgo family and the comforts of home for the sole purpose of helping those in need.